top of page

 Our take: This is a sound option to get most of your princess Meet and Greets done, especially if you plan to meet Anna and Elsa in the Royal Sommerhus next door before or after your meal.
 Another benefit is getting into Epcot before everyone else if you book for breakfast.
 However, the food is not necessarily spectacular.
 With this option, you are definitely paying for the characters more than the food.

-Cost: $60 per adult and $39 per child (plus tax and gratuity)
+Cost: Breakfast is $58 per adult and $ 37 per child, and dinner is $69 per adult and $44 per child (plus tax and gratuity)

 Our take: The ambiance of the Grand Floridian definitely feels regal, and while there isn’t a dress code, your kiddos are encouraged to wear their own royal attire.
-Usually, the step-sisters bantering with guests or seeing Cinderella and Prince Charming dance mid-meal is what makes this experience worthwhile, so we hope that these elements return whenever the restaurant reopens!
+We haven't tried the new dining experience yet, but with more characters to chat with, how can you go wrong?

 Are you a Disney adult with theme park withdrawal?